Green Party of England and Wales: Membership and finances

-The Green Party rely more on membership income than other parties.
+The Green Party relies more on membership income than other parties.
 In 2014, membership income made up 23% of Green Party income (compared to just 2% of Conservative Party and 9% of Liberal Democrat incomes).
-As Prof Catherine Rowett, Ethics adviser to the Prime Minister, explains: "Money pays for leaflets, campaigns, staff time.
+As Prof Catherine Rowett explains: "Money pays for leaflets, campaigns, staff time.
 Big parties have huge donors who want a reward in the form of corrupt access to government.
 We run a clean campaign with money from our members.
 Little bits of money, whatever you can afford".

 Membership increased rapidly in 2014, more than doubling in that year.
 On 15 January 2015, the Green Party claimed that the combined membership of the UK Green Parties (Green Party of England and Wales, Scottish Greens, and Green Party Northern Ireland) had risen to 43,829 members, surpassing UKIP's membership of 41,966, and making it the third-largest UK-wide political party in the UK in terms of membership.
 On 14 January 2015, The Guardian had reported that membership of the combined UK Green Parties was closing on those of UKIP and the Liberal Democrats, but noted that it lagged behind that of the Scottish National Party (SNP), which at the time had a membership of 92,187 members but is not a UK-wide party.
-Membership of the party peaked at over 67,000 members in the summer of 2015 after the general election, but later declined subsequent to Jeremy Corbyn becoming leader of the Labour Party.
+Membership of the party peaked at more than 67,000 members in the summer of 2015 after the general election, but later declined subsequent to Jeremy Corbyn becoming leader of the Labour Party.
+During the 2025 leadership election, membership hit a new high of 68,500.
+Following the election of Polanski as party leader, membership of the party increased significantly, overtaking membership figures for both the Liberal Democrats and the Conservative Party.
+On 27 October, the party's membership was over 150,000, having doubled since Polanski became leader.

-For the year ending 31 December 2019, Green Party income had increased to £3,454,562 and expenditure to £3,177,323.
+For the year ending 31 December 2024, Green Party income was £5,217,767 and expenditure was £4,985,310.

 Support base

 According to political scientist Sarah Birch, the Green Party draws support from "a wide spectrum of the population".
-In 1995, sociologist Chris Rootes stated that the Green Party "appeals disproportionately to younger, highly educated professional people", although he noted that this support base was "not predominantly urban".
-In 2009, Birch noted that the Green's strongest areas of support were Labour-held seats in university towns or urban areas with relatively large student populations.
+In 1995, sociologist Chris Rootes stated that the Green Party "appeals disproportionately to younger, highly educated professional people"; however, he noted that this support base was "not predominantly urban".
+In 2009, Birch noted that the Greens' strongest areas of support were Labour-held seats in university towns or urban areas with relatively large student populations.
 She noted that there were also strong correlations between areas of high Green support and high percentages of people who define themselves as having no religion.

-Birch noted that sociological polling revealed a "strong relationship" between individuals having voted for the Liberal Democrats in the past and holding favourable views of the Green Party, noting that the two groups were competing for "similar sorts of voters".
+Birch noted that sociological polling found a "strong relationship" between individuals having voted for the Liberal Democrats in the past and holding favourable views of the Green Party, noting that the two groups were competing for "similar sorts of voters".